MRF Executive Leadership & Board

 Cheryl Stratos (Virginia)

-Cheryl Stratos has worked in the nonprofit sector for the past 25 years, helping organizations succeed at meeting their goals.
+Cheryl Stratos was diagnosed with Stage IV melanoma in November 2009.
+She enrolled in a phase two clinical trial at UCLA and attributes research and drug development to saving her life.
+Since her diagnosis, she has dedicated herself to advocating for melanoma research advancement in hopes of finding a cure.
+She brings her background in nonprofit marketing, promotion and event planning to her role at the MRF.
+Cheryl has worked in the nonprofit sector for the past 25 years, helping organizations succeed at meeting their goals.
 After 13 years with Innovative Associate Solutions, Cheryl left her position as Partner to start her own firm in January 2013, called Media/Convention Sales, LLC.
-She has a background in nonprofit marketing, promotion and event planning.
-In her current role, Cheryl focuses on sales and fundraising efforts for her wide variety of clients.
-She holds a BS degree in economics and marketing from George Mason University and an AS in association management From the University of Delaware.
+She holds a BS degree in economics and marketing from George Mason University and an AS in association management from the University of Delaware.

 Joel M. Zaklin (New Jersey)